SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

   - Process changes (scenario 2) by using the  **ChangeInformation** object.

-**Important**  This sample app works with both SharePoint Online and SharePoint Server 2013 on-premises.
+**Important**  This sample add-in works with both SharePoint Online and SharePoint Server 2013 on-premises.

 **Figure 2.
 Core.MMSSync console application**